Distribution-sensitive Information Retention for Accurate Binary Neural Network

-Therefore, our study is basically derived from the perspective of information retention.
-We state the (precise) definition of information in BNN and then make a series of mathematical analyses for how to maximize it.
+Then we state the precise definition of the information entropy in BNNs and then analyze how to maximize it.
 For a random variable $b\in\{-1, +1\}$ obeying Bernoulli distribution, each element in $\mathbf{B_x}$ can be viewed as a sample of $b$.
 The information entropy of $\mathbf{Q_x}$ in Eq.~(\ref{eq:quantized}) can be calculated by

 where $p(b)$ denote the probability, $p(b)\in[0,1]$ and $p(1)+p(-1)=1$.
 By maximizing the information entropy $\mathcal{H}(\mathbf{Q_x})$ in Eq.~(\ref{ie}), we make the binarized parameters $\mathbf{Q_x}$ have the maximized amount of information, so that the information in the full-precision counterpart $\mathbf x$ is retained.